SnowLaboratory/Laravel-Mirror/README.md

 ```

 <a name="generate"></a>
-### Generating Recommendation Matrix
+## Generating Recommendation Matrix
 Calculating recommendations is resource-intensive.
 Laravel Mirror provides a command for syncing recommendations.
-After syncing, your recommendation relationships will work:
+After syncing, the recommendations are stored in the database and you will be able to fetch related suggestions:

 ```bash
 php artisan mirror:sync